microsoft/azure-health-data-services-workshop/Challenge-08/Readme.md

 The bonus part of the challenge is to repeat your path but this time deploy the OSS Medical Imaging Server for DICOM.
 You have already cloned the repo for the tools.

 Tip - The GitHub repo site has a Deploy to Azure button built in.

+## What does success look like for Challenge-08?
++ Upload two DICOM studies into the DICOM Service
++ View human images in the DICOM Service

 ## Next Steps